WebReflection/JSONH/README.md

  * creation of static JavaScript files to serve in order to save space on Hard Drive and eventually make runtime gzip/deflate compression easier (smaller input)
  * send huge collection of data from the client to the server and improving performances over `JSON.stringify(data)` and required network bandwidth

+If the generic object/data contains one or more homogenous collections, JSONH is suitable for these cases too via `pack` and `unpack` operations.
+Please read the [related post](http://webreflection.blogspot.com/2011/08/jsonh-and-hybrid-js-objects.html) to know more.

 JSONH API
 ---------